A survey of some of the very human and vaguely embarrassing conditions that stalk men. And just to be fair, we have a women’s edition, too.

 You exercise and eat OK, but the pudge around your waist keeps expanding.

-The reason: sarcopenia, the natural decrease in muscle mass that occurs as you age — for men, about five pounds of muscle per decade after age 30.
-Muscle burns more calories than fat, so the less muscle you have, the easier it is for your body to turn excess calories into fat.
+The reason: Sarcopenia, the natural decrease in muscle mass that occurs as you age — for men, about five pounds of muscle per decade after age 30.
+Muscle burns more calories than fat, so the less muscle you have, the easier it is for your body to turn excess calories into fat, says Camron Nelson, president of the Cooper Clinic in Dallas.
 For men, that extra fat tends to accumulate around the belly, rather than the butt or thighs.
 That’s troublesome because fat that lives deep in your abdominal cavity produces hormones and chemicals that can raise your risk of high cholesterol, insulin resistance and inflammation.
 Try this...

 Muscle up.
 Healthy men who added weight training to their workout put on less belly fat than did guys who just added more cardio activity, according to a Harvard study.
 The Centers for Disease Control and Prevention recommends weight training at least twice a week, along with at least 30 minutes of aerobic exercise most days.
 Core training can help tone and define those abs.